basillatif/starbucks_fundamentals_of_apis/Day_1_Labs/02_student_flask_intro/README.md

 # FLASK Practice

+# consult the flask documentation: https://flask.palletsprojects.com/en/3.0.x/quickstart/

+# Create an app, being sure to pass __name__
-## Create a home route using Flask that renders an html doc
+# Define what to do when a user hits the index route; home route renders an html doc

-## Create a custom route of your choosing
+# Define what to do when a user hits the /about route

 ## BONUS - Create a route with a URL parameter